 Meet the Peabody

-The Yale Peabody Museum is supported by nearly 100 full and part-time administrative and divisional staff, including curators and associate curators who are faculty members in related Yale University academic departments, and curators emeriti, as well as several dozen curatorial affiliates and a large corps of Museum volunteers.
+The Yale Peabody Museum is supported by nearly 100 full- and part-time administrative and divisional staff.
+Curators, associate curators, and curators emeriti, who are faculty members in related Yale University academic departments, also provide vital support, along with curatorial affiliates and a large corps of Museum volunteers.

 From our iconic three-building campus at Yale’s Science Hill, to a sprawling network of spaces at Yale’s West Campus, to several unique natural areas, the Yale Peabody Museum’s footprint in Connecticut complements our holdings, activities, and research.